al6x/vfs/readme.md

 To easy my work: with local FS, remote FS (cluster management, deployment automation), and some specific systems like Hadoop DFS.

 Because the API of standard File/Dir/FileUtils classes are just terrible.
-And there's the reason for it - the goal of thouse tools is to provide 1-to-1 clone of underlying OS API, instead of provididing handy tool for working with FS.
+And there's the reason for it - the goal of thouse tools is to provide 1-to-1 clone of underlying OS API, instead of provididing handy tool.

 And if you want to use remote FS - things are getting even worse and more complicated (Net::SSH & Net::SFTP use a little different API than local FS, and you has to remember all thouse little quirks).